rjtsb/MSAzure/Region to Zonal Move/README.md

 ## Steps :
 * First we'll be taking all required variables to proceed with our script
+* Execute dependency validations
+  - a.
+VM Exist or not
+  - b.
+Get VM details
+  - c.
+Health status (Power State, Agent Status), Last Successful Backup should less than 24hrs
+  - d.
+Export VM Configs as xml
+  - e.
+Resource Delete options (OS and Data disks, NIC) set it as Detach instead of Delete
+  - f.
+Subscription and SKUs Quota as per Zone
+  - g.
+Lock
+  - h.
+Diagnostic Storage account
+### Note: If all success, good to go otherwise exit.
 * Then in Execution Phase we'll be implementing the actual script
   - a.
 Remove Lock
   - b.
 VM Power Status should Stopped (deallocated)